theramiyer/human-resume/pages/making.md

 I chose the latter.
 Sure, I still had to make a few changes to optimise the site, but hey, what's life without adventures?

-#### Configuring the Amazon&nbsp;S3 bucket
+#### Configuring the Amazon S3 bucket

-Now comes the creation of the Amazon&nbsp;S3 bucket that would host the site contents:
+Now comes the creation of the Amazon S3 bucket that would host the site contents:

 1. Go to the [S3 Management Console](https://console.aws.amazon.com/s3).
 The prerequisite to this is that you have an AWS account.
 2. Click on **Create bucket**.